-The lethal take of 1 turtle will result in a reduction in both numbers (the individual lethally taken) and reproduction as a result of lost reproductive potential, as the individual could be a female who could have survived other threats and reproduced in the future, thus eliminating the female's contribution to future generations.
+The estimated lethal sea turtle capture may be a turtle captured at the pier that is expected to suffer PRM, or a turtle captured and transported to a rehabilitation center that either dies in captivity or is unable to be successfully released back into the wild population.
+This lethal take of 1 loggerhead sea turtle in any 3-year period will result in a reduction in both numbers (the individual lethally taken) and reproduction as a result of lost reproductive potential, as the individual could be a female who could have survived other threats and reproduced in the future, thus eliminating the female's individual contribution to future generations.
 For example, an adult female loggerhead sea turtle can lay 3 or 4 clutches of eggs every 2-4 years, with 100-130 eggs per clutch.
 The loss of an adult female sea turtle could preclude the production of thousands of eggs and hatchlings of which a small percentage would be expected to survive to sexual maturity.
-Because the potential fishing capture and lethal take would occur in a small, discrete action area, and the NWA DPS of loggerhead sea turtles have large ranges in which they disperse, including along the coast of the United States, from southern Virginia to Alabama, where nesting may occur, the distribution of loggerhead sea turtles is expected to be unaffected by the lethal take.
+Because the NWA DPS of loggerhead sea turtles has a large range in which they disperse, including along the coast of the United States, from southern Virginia to Alabama, where nesting may occur, the distribution of loggerhead sea turtles is expected to be unaffected by the lethal take of 1 sea turtle in the action area surrounding this pier.

-Whether the reduction of 1 loggerhead sea turtle per 3-year period would appreciably reduce the likelihood of survival for loggerheads depends on what effect this reduction in numbers and reproduction would have on overall population sizes and trends.
-In other words, we consider whether the reduction would be of such magnitude that adverse effects on population dynamics would be appreciable when viewed within the context of the environmental baseline and status of the species.
-In Section 3.4, we reviewed the status of the species in terms of nesting and female population trends and several recent assessments based on population modeling (e.g., (Conant et al. 2009b; NMFS-SEFSC 2009).
+Whether the loss of 1 loggerhead sea turtle per 3-year period would appreciably reduce the likelihood of survival for loggerheads depends on what effect this reduction in numbers and reproduction would have on overall population sizes and trends; we consider whether the reduction would be of such magnitude that adverse effects on population dynamics would be appreciable when viewed within the context of the environmental baseline and status of the species.
+In Section 3.2.2, we reviewed the status of the species in terms of nesting and female population trends and several recent assessments based on population modeling (e.g., (Conant et al. 2009b; NMFS-SEFSC 2009).
 Below, we synthesize what that information means in general terms and also in the more specific context of the proposed action and the environmental baseline.

 Loggerhead sea turtles are a slow growing, late-maturing species.
 Because of their longevity, loggerhead sea turtles require high survival rates throughout their life to maintain a population.
 In other words, late-maturing species cannot tolerate much anthropogenic mortality without going into decline.
-Conant et al. (2009b) concluded because loggerhead natural growth rates are low, natural survival needs to be high, and even low- to moderate mortality can drive the population into decline.
-Because recruitment to the adult population is slow, population-modeling studies suggest even small increases in mortality rates in adults and subadults could substantially impact population numbers and viability (Chaloupka and Musick 1997b; Crouse et al. 1987; Crowder et al. 1994; Heppell et al. 1995).
+Conant et al. (2009b) concluded because loggerhead natural growth rates are low, natural survival needs to be high, and even low to moderate mortality can drive the population into decline.
+Because recruitment to the adult population is slow, population modeling studies suggest even small increases in mortality rates in adults and subadults could substantially impact population numbers and viability (Chaloupka and Musick 1997b; Crouse et al. 1987; Crowder et al. 1994; Heppell et al. 1995).